 I'm not pretending this is anything but a wild guess, but at least it's a plausible argument.
 The palette of each house is consistent, and little details like the big tree on the left could be represented by the blank space on the overhead map.
-The duplexed house in the middle seems to have been changed, but if we include that, it seems to be far less consistent:
+The duplexed house in the middle also seems to have been changed.

 Regardless, we can conclude that the circular object was almost certainly located in the southeastern area of town as it exists in the final game, where there are two trees and a fountain.
 It almost appears that these ornaments are the grand entrance to something, but instead, we end up with a road to nowhere.
 Flying Omelette attempted to travel out of bounds here, with no success.
 There is a passageway in the southern end of Northtown that seems to go nowhere, and blank space at in the northern part of town, which is consistent with our assumption that the town is abridged.
 (Also, note the attempt to enter the unreachable door in one of the houses.
 I'll cover this in a future article.)

 The animation appears consistent with a carousel, as many have noted.
 If this is the case, it may mean that at one time, Northtown was intended to have a circus, or similar attraction.
 The carousel on the world map may have represented that.
 I have no idea what a carousel would add to the game, and it seems a bit out of step with the rest of the town, so I'm going to assume that that's incorrect.